k0axaca/front-end-inspiration-board/README.md

 - [License](#license)

 ## About The App
 Inspo Board offers users the opportunity to connect through virtual boards and notes.
-Since we were not able to meet in-person during Covid, users can gether and share information online.
+Since we were not able to meet in-person during Covid, users can gather and share information online.

 ![A corkboard full of pinned sticky notes, where each sticky note has a short, inspirational message.](https://github.com/Ada-C16/full-stack-inspiration-board/blob/main/assets/board.jpeg)
 _Fig.
 A corkboard full of pinned sticky notes, where each sticky note has a short, inspirational message._